Meseira/docker-nsd/README.md

 Adding configuration and zone files
 -----------------------------------

-The container `empty-nsd` simply run a basic NSD server with no zone.
+The container `empty-nsd` simply runs a basic NSD server with no zone.
 Now we want to have fun with our own configuration and zone files.

 The default configuration file is `nsd.conf` and is located in `/etc/nsd3/`.
 To write it, help can be found with `man 5 nsd.conf` and in the sample configuration file,